RSS-Bridge/rss-bridge/README.md

 We want to share with friends, using open protocols: RSS, Atom, XMPP, whatever.
 Because no one wants to have *your* service with *your* applications using *your* API force-feeding them.
 Friends must be free to choose whatever software and service they want.

-We are rebuilding bridges you have wilfully destroyed.
+We are rebuilding bridges you have willfully destroyed.

 Get your shit together: Put RSS/Atom back in.